shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 ./docs-cli manage
 ```

-You should be able to preview your new content by running the Vitepress dev server and opening your defined URL in the browser.
+You should be able to preview your new content by running the Vitepress dev server and opening your defined URL in the browser using the below command.

 ```bash
 pnpm dev